- Medellin, Colombia

 Geoff was invited by the RTPI (Royal Town Planning Institute) to write a summary of the Habitat III conference in Quito, in October 2016.
 The blog can be uploaded here.

 The United Nations has just released Geoff’s lecture on land tenure and property rights as part of the UN-Habitat Global Urban Lecture series.
 You can see it on their website.
-The lecture distills 30 years of international experience on land tenure issues to provide a short, non-technical review of concepts, issues, methods and policy examples.
-Geoff hopes the lecture will […]

 Late last year, we celebrated twenty years since Geoffrey Payne and Associates was established.
 I wrote a short paper to reflect on these two decades and outline the actions I think are needed to improve access to land and housing in the future.
 I invited friends to contribute their own thoughts and ideas and I was honoured to receive many contributions.
 Tania helped edit these into a compilation which is now available here.
 We hope this will stimulate discussion and prompt others to reflect on issues that need addressing in the next twenty years.
 Comments or suggestions are welcome!